kpatino/quotes_bot/README.md

 # jamal_bot
-Custom Discord bot with the main goal to hold quotes in a database
+Custom Discord bot with the main goal to hold quotes in a database and be a companion on the discord server